-Wyatt has over twenty years of experience in IT, architecting and implementing leading-edge technologies and performance improvement process methodologies.
+Wyatt has over thirty-five years of experience in IT, ranging from implementing real time financial trading solutions to coaching and mentoring performance improvement process methodologies.

-In 2000, after reading Kent Beck’s book “eXtreme Programming eXplained”, Wyatt began applying the XP practices to a single project then quickly began including the practices to other critical projects within the company.
-While there was a learning curve and bumps along the way, the end result on all accounts was nothing short of stellar.
-Wyatt then jumped into the Agile community contributing posts, becoming an Agile leader in the Chicago area software developers community and presenting Agility to Chicago area companies.
+In 1999, after reading Kent Beck’s book “eXtreme Programming eXplained”, Wyatt and his nine-member team began applying XP practices to their project; he then quickly began introducing the practices to other critical projects in the company.
+While there were learning curves along the way the end result on all accounts was a calm and untheatrical outcome - his teams were now consistently delivering value to business with zero or few defects, and on target with delivery dates.
+Wyatt then jumped into the Chicago Agile Developers community coaching modern software principles and lean thinking to organizations world-wide.

-Over the last eighteen years Wyatt has provided a mix of technical and managerial experiences, hands-on coaching to management, product managers/owners, analysts, architects, developers, testers, designers, Scrum Masters, coaches and other Agile practitioners.
-Wyatt has assisted numerous organizations transform to sustainable Agile such as Nokia, Walgreens, Bank of America, Noggin/Nickelodeon, Cisco, John Deere, Ford and others.
+For the last twenty-four years Wyatt has provided a mix of technical, business, and leadership experiences with hands-on coaching to management, product owners, team facilitators/Scrum Masters, analysts, engineers, testers, designers, coaches and other Agile practitioners.

-Wyatt is extremely passionate about Agility and team dynamics beyond product development, in that each Saturday morning he teaches continuous improvement techniques and ways to experiment and learn rapidly to young musicians ages 13-18, in a conductor-less chamber orchestra.
+Wyatt is extremely passionate about continuous improvement, and team dynamics beyond product development and delivery.
+On weekends he mentors teaming and leadership principles and techniques to young musicians ages 13-18, in a conductor-less chamber music orchestra.

-Wyatt lives on a 100-acre ridge-top farm in the driftless region of southwestern Wisconsin where he practices rotational grazing of Angus cattle.
+Wyatt lives on a 100-acre ridge-top organic hay farm in the Driftless region of southwestern Wisconsin.